SWIM LESSON INFORMATION

 • Sitting and waiting independently in a designated safe zone

-• Entering the pool only with permission
+• Entering the pool only with permission and exiting the pool independently

 • Turning to wall, basic self-rescue

-• Grabbing the wall or steps
+• Grabbing the wall or steps and traveling along the wall

 • Understand cause and effect (“If I blow bubbles, I don’t swallow water”)